joesb/helios360/content/handbook/index.md

 *What even is a Chief Delivery Officer?*{.padding-inline-start-lg .large}

-A Chief Delivery Officer (CDO) is a key leadership role.
+The Chief Delivery Officer (CDO) is a key leadership role.

 Normally an executive-level role, the CDO works closely with other leaders in the organisation — the CEO, Chief Technology Officer, Creative Director, Chief Operating Officer, Commercial Director, and so on — to align the client delivery strategy with both the business goals and customers' needs.